DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Ant large-scale platform engineering practice for more than two years, what we have learned](https://mp.weixin.qq.com/s/X8AWh43qp4fb4eJSkx50hw)

-    Platform engineering is the discipline of designing and building toolchains and workflows that provide self-service capabilities for software engineering organizations in the cloud-native era.
+    Platform engineering is the discipline of designing and building toolchains and workflows that provide self-service capabilities for software engineering organizations in the cloud native era.
     The article is based on the practice of programmable cloud native protocol stack [KusionStack](https://github.com/KusionStack) in Ant Platform engineering and automation, from platform engineering, special language, divide and conquer, modeling, automation and collaborative culture, etc. From several perspectives, the benefits and challenges in the practice of large-scale platform engineering are explained.

 - [Observable and Traceable | Continuous Performance Analysis Continuous Profiling Practice Analysis](https://mp.weixin.qq.com/s/yiwq81ZHB0nSTcYSjOeyZg)